Waco siege: Background

 While waiting for the trial, Roden was put in jail under contempt of court charges because of his use of foul language in some court pleadings.
 He threatened the Texas court with sexually transmitted diseases if the court ruled in Howell's favor.
 Alongside these charges, Roden was jailed for six months for legal motions he filed with explicit language.
 Roden faced 90 days in jail for living on the property after being ordered to neither live on the property nor call himself the leader of the religious group in a 1979 case.
-The next day, Perry Jones and several of Howell's other followers moved from their headquarters in Palestine, Texas, to Mount Carmel.
+Soon after the trial, several of Howell's followers moved from their headquarters in Palestine, Texas, back to Mount Carmel.
 In mid-1989, Roden used an axe to kill a Davidian named Wayman Dale Adair, who visited him to discuss Adair's alleged vision of being God's chosen messiah.
 He was found guilty under an insanity defense and was committed to a mental hospital.
 Shortly after Roden's commitment, Howell raised money to pay off all the back taxes on Mount Carmel owed by Roden and took legal control of the property.
 After these legal proceedings, it was noted in a 90-minute interview by the Davidians' attorney Douglas Wayne Martin that the religious group had been back and forth to court since 1955.

 On August 5, 1989, Howell released the "New Light" audiotape, in which he said that God told him to procreate with the women in the group to establish a "House of David" of his "special people."
 This involved separating married couples in the group, who had to agree that only he could have sexual relations with the wives, while the men should observe celibacy.
 Howell also said that God had told him to start building an "Army for God" to prepare for the end of days and a salvation for his followers.

-Howell filed a petition in the California State Superior Court in Pomona on May 15, 1990, to legally change his name "for publicity and business purposes" to David Koresh.
+Howell filed a petition in the California State Superior Court in Pomona on May 15, 1990, to legally change his name "for publicity and business purposes" to Koresh.
 On August 28, he was granted the petition.
 By 1992, most of the land belonging to the group had been sold except for a core 77 acre.
 Most of the buildings had been removed or were being salvaged for construction materials to convert much of the main chapel and a tall water tank into apartments for the resident members of the group.
 Many of the members of the group had been involved with the Davidians for a few generations, and many had large families.